Impact of Forecast Stability on Navigational Contrail Avoidance: Forecast stability experiments

 \section{Forecast stability experiments}

-We used the contrail forecasts described in Section \ref{sec:methods} and the optimizer described in Section \ref{sec:design} to evaluate the impact of lead-time-dependent forecast errors on the effectiveness of navigational avoidance.
+We used the contrail forecasts described in Section \ref{sec:methods} and the optimizer described in Section \ref{sec:design} to evaluate the impact of lead time-dependent forecast errors on the effectiveness of navigational avoidance.
 We first selected one random day per month during each month of 2019, and then selected 5000 random commercial flights with takeoff times within the 24 hour period starting at 01Z on each selected day.
 We chose to select one random day per month---rather than 12 random days throughout 2019---to ensure that we sampled a wide range of meteorological regimes throughout a full seasonal cycle.
+In \ref{sec:monthly}, we discuss month trends and present evidence to suggest that a larger sample of days is unlikely to change the results presented in this section.
 We obtained aircraft trajectory information for selected flights from automatic dependent surveillance-broadcast (ADS-B) telemetry purchased from Spire Aviation.

 For each selected flight, we generated three pairs of cost- and contrail-optimal trajectories by re-optimizing the flight's vertical profile based on HRES forecasts initialized at 00Z on the day of the flight, 12Z the day before the flight, and 00Z the day before the flight.
 (Note that forecasts influenced cost- as well as contrail-optimal trajectories because temperature and wind forecasts were used for aircraft performance calculations within the optimizer as well as for estimating contrail impacts using CoCiP grid.)
 Repeating this procedure with a range of minimum segment lengths produced datasets of pairs of optimized trajectories with forecast lead times of 1 to 48 hours.
 We note that we chose to re-optimize the vertical profiles in the cost-optimal case, rather than retaining the original profiles from the ADS-B data, to eliminate differences between the cost and contrail optimal trajectory caused by, for example, differences in aircraft performance modeling, assumptions about payload weights, or deviations from optimized flight plans.